lhoenig/fbsounds/README.md

 `./fbsounds [ -o <output-dir>  -f <audio-format>  -q <audio-quality> -n <max-downloads> --np --ytdl "args" ] <facebook-id>`

 Where `--np` stands for skip playlists.
+With `--ytdl "ARGS"` you can add custom arguments to youtube-dl.
+Wrap them in parentheses.
 See youtube-dl -h for available formats and qualities.
 Default format:  **best**
 Default quality: **320K**